Gho2st/Gho2st/README.md

 ### I am a bioinformatics student and consider myself a responsible and organized person.
 I am excited to gain my first professional experience. 👋
 - 🌱 I’m currently learning react, node.js, ejs.
-- 🔭 I'm currently searching my first job.
+- 🔭 I'm searching my first job.
+- 🤔 I’m working on my portfolio - version(2)
 <!--
 **Gho2st/Gho2st** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.